Limit Order Books: A Mathematical Description of an LOB

-The LOB is then a set of queues, with each queue consisting of active buy or sell orders at the specified price.
-The concepts of the \emph{bid price}, \emph{ask price}, \emph{mid price}, and \emph{bid-ask spread}, common to much of the finance literature, can be made specific in the context of limit order trading:
+The terms \emph{bid price}, \emph{ask price}, \emph{mid price}, and \emph{bid-ask spread} are common to much of the finance literature and can be made specific in the context of an LOB: